lara-gomez/61040-portfolio/assignments/assignment1.md

 3. [Nextdoor](https://www.meetup.com/) A neighborhood posting forum to make connections and post about local news and services.
 It is more location focused than just focusing on interests and hobbies that people may have in common.
 4. [Decision Fatigue in Event Planning: How to Stay Sharp](https://everwall.com/blog/decision-fatigue-in-event-planning/) Too many decisions regarding events leads to increased stressed and decreased effectiveness.
 5. [What Fuels Our Fear of Missing Out](https://www.aau.edu/research-scholarship/featured-research-topics/what-fuels-our-fear-missing-out) FOMO is more tied to the fear of making valued connections and memories rather than the activity itself, similar to how people want to attend events to make more connections in a city and find community.
-6. [What are your biggest complaints with Eventbrite?](https://www.reddit.com/r/Eventbrite/comments/1l5vpr6/what_are_your_biggest_complaints_with_eventbrite/) Eventbrite doesn't allow users to filter out for groups they are interested in only, or have the ability to mark certain groups or events as "not interersted" on the discover page.
+6. [What are your biggest complaints with Eventbrite?](https://www.reddit.com/r/Eventbrite/comments/1l5vpr6/what_are_your_biggest_complaints_with_eventbrite/) Eventbrite doesn't allow users to filter out for groups they are interested in only, or have the ability to mark certain groups or events as "not interested" on the discover page.
 7. [How to Increase Event Attendance: 15 Proven Strategies](https://spotme.com/blog/event-attendance/): Despite well planned out events on the side of event organizers, lack of attendance can be caused due to poor advertisement, competing events that overlap, and inconvenient times.
 8. [How to find interesting events and get a group of people to join?](https://www.reddit.com/r/BostonSocialClub/comments/1inwkig/how_to_find_interesting_events_and_get_a_group_of/) Evidence of demand for people to have a unified place to find events based on hobbies/interests and organize a group to attend.